A Path Towards Clinical Adaptation of Accelerated MRI: Implementation Details

 \subsection{Detecting Signal Corruption}

 Our model was trained on the fastMRI single-coil knee training dataset and validated on half of the fastMRI single-coil knee validation dataset.
-Final model testing reported herein was performed on the holdout remaining half of the fastMRI validation dataset consisting of $N=3567$ test slices.
-To simulate artifacts encountered in the clinical setting, we modeled bulk rotational motion and both point and line spikes in $k$-space to transform the original fastMRI data.
+Final model testing reported herein in \figureref{fig:discriminator-graphs} was performed on the holdout remaining half of the fastMRI validation dataset consisting of $N=3567$ test slices.

+To simulate artifacts encountered in the clinical setting, we modeled in-plane affine rotational motion around the isocenter between 20 and 50 degrees, and both point and line spikes in $k$-space where the magnitude of random selected point(s) are set to a random value uniformly chosen between 1- and 2- times the maximum magnitude in the slice dataset.
+Additional details of our implementation are included in our source code in \sectionref{section:code-availability}.